breezy-weather/breezy-weather/docs/SOURCES.md

 | France            | Météo-France |             | Open-Meteo  | Météo-France | Météo-France |
 | Norway            | MET Norway   | MET Norway  | Open-Meteo  | MET Norway   |              |

-Note that secondary sources are coming in next version (v4.5.0-beta) and are not available yet.
-In the meantime, you can add the same city with two different sources.

 ## Status